Use pagination to access all GraphQL query results

 Start and offset pagination

 In addition to the cursor-based paging, Skedulo’s GraphQL implementation also supports using offsets to page results.
 This can be useful when you want to show pagination controls that allow you to jump ahead in a number of pages, by allowing you to divide into multiples and have the query fetch that many results and render them.
-To do this we use the offset
+To do this we use the offset parameter to indicate which record the pages should be fetched from and the limit parameter to indicate the number of records to fetch, for example:

 query {